svenreiche/Genesis-1.3-Version4/examples/README.md

 # Examples
 ## Example 1
 In [Example 1](Example1-SteadyState/), we start from scratch with a steady-state simulation.
-The evolution of selected beam and field parameters is studied.
+The evolution of selected beam and field parameters is plotted.

 ![Example 1, Fig 3](Example1-SteadyState/Plots/Figure_3.png)